ireymon/data-engineering/README.markdown

 For ease of setup this example app uses sqlite.
 This is not recommended for production use.
 To handle authentication I used devise.
 To make handling file uploads easy I used the paperclip gem.

-Thank you for giving me an opportunity to complete this fun little challenge.
+Thank you for giving me an opportunity to complete this fun little challenge!

 Any questions or comments please email Michael Irey at michael.irey@gmail.com